-Currently, over 25 million people in North America experience urinary incontinence.
-Urinary incontinence is a major problem in the elderly population according to Medscape.
+Currently, over 25 million people in North America experience urinary incontinence and it affects seniors more often.
+50-84% of the elderly in long-term care facilities live with incontinence.
 Not being able to control your bladder or go to the bathroom when you want is frustrating.

 It is important to understand what causes urinary incontinence.
 Many health-related factors contribute to urinary incontinence such as age and medical history.
 Knowing what causes this issue is the first step in treating it.